Chnapy/test-driveco/docs/specifications.md

 [Main specifications document](./specifications-document.pdf)

-The app can be resumed in one main list of data (chargebox informations).
+The app can be resumed in one main list of data (chargebox informations, 25 items).

 This list is defined by columns in this order: